 Apps can run in the background

-Your app can create an additional 2D app view using technology like XAML, to use Windows 10 features such as in-app purchase.
-If your app started as a UWP app for other Windows 10 devices, your primary view is 2D, but you could "light up" in mixed reality by adding an additional app view that's immersive to show an experience volumetrically.
+Your app can create an extra 2D app view using technology like XAML, to use Windows 10 features such as in-app purchase.
+If your app started as a UWP app for other Windows 10 devices, your primary view is 2D.
+However, you can "light up" in mixed reality by adding another app view that's immersive to show an experience volumetrically.
 Imagine building a photo viewer app in XAML where the slideshow button switched to an immersive app view that flew photos from the app across the world and surfaces.